MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 **Applies to:  Microsoft R Server 9.1**

-## Introduction

 This article is for data scientists who wants to learn how to publish Python code/models as web services hosted in R Server and how to consume them.
 This article assumes you are proficient in Python.

-**Supported platforms**

 Python web services are supported on Windows platforms on which Python was enabled during the installation of R Server.
 Expanded platform support in future releases.

-**Workflow**

-+ Prerequisite: Generate core client library in Python.
+## Publish-to-consume workflow

+The workflow from publishing and consuming a Python web service is as follows:

+1. There is a [prerequisite](#prereq) to have a client library in Python generated from the core API swagger document.
-+ Add authentication and header logic.
+1. Add the authentication and header logic.
-+ Create a Python session, prepare the environment, and create a snapshot to preserve the environment.
+1. Create a Python session, prepare the environment, and create a snapshot to preserve the environment.
-+ Publish the web service and embed this snapshot.
+1. Publish the web service and embed this snapshot.
-+ Try out the web service by consuming it in your session.
+1. Try out the web service by consuming it in your session.
-+ Manage your services
+1. Manage these services.

 ![Swagger Workflow](../media/o16n/data-scientist-python-workflow.png)

-## End-to-end Example
+## End-to-end example

-This example assumes you have satisfied the prerequisites, including:
+This example assumes you have satisfied the [prerequisites](#prereq), including:
 + You have Autorest as your Swagger code generator installed and you are familiar with it.
 + You've already downloaded the Swagger file containing the core APIs for your version of R Server.
 + You have already generated a Python client library from that Swagger file.